tedneward/Worldspine-DnD5e/Classes/Cleric/Life.md

 ```
 def level6(npc):
-    npc.traits.append("***Blessed Healer.*** hen you cast a spell of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the spell's level.")
+    npc.append(Feature("Blessed Healer", "When you cast a spell of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the spell's level.") )
 ```

 ## Divine Strike